 The institutional uptake of OERs in biological sciences has also seen steady growth, supported by initiatives such as the National Mission on Education through ICT (NME-ICT) in India, MERLOT Biology in the USA, and the Open Education Consortium globally.
 These platforms house a wide array of biological science resources ranging from lesson plans and lab protocols to case studies and multimedia tutorials, often peer-reviewed or curated by expert communities.
 Furthermore, repositories such as OER Commons, Curriki and Saylor Academy provide modular biology course components that educators can adapt or remix to suit local curricula (Perryman & Coughlan, 2013; Hilton et al., 2014).
 Importantly, these OERs are now being tailored to align with competency-based and outcome-based education frameworks, particularly under accreditation regimes like the National Board of Accreditation (NBA) and Washington Accord, making them more acceptable in formal educational systems (Yadav et al., 2022).

 Despite their many advantages, the adoption of OERs in biological sciences is not without challenges.
-Educators often cite issues such as lack of localized content, insufficient training in digital pedagogy and concerns about the quality and credibility of some open resources (Trotter, 2017; Baas et al., 2019).
+Educators often cite issues such as a lack of localized content, insufficient training in digital pedagogy and concerns about the quality and credibility of some open resources (Trotter, 2017; Baas et al., 2019).
 To address these issues, quality assurance mechanisms like peer-review systems, metadata tagging, Creative Commons licensing and collaborative rating models are being introduced (Pitt et al., 2020).
 Additionally, capacity-building programs and faculty development initiatives have been launched in many universities and research institutions to help educators integrate OERs into their classrooms and laboratories.
 The convergence of OERs with MOOCs, LMS platforms, AR/VR tools and digital libraries further amplifies their utility in biological sciences by ensuring continuity of learning, especially in contexts such as pandemics or natural disasters that disrupt traditional educational systems (Zawacki-Richter et al., 2020; Sharma et al., 2021).

 3. Importance of OERs in Entomology Education